-- Reach new trade and investment agreements to ignite U.S. economic growth, including the Trans-Pacific Partnership (TPP), Transatlantic Trade and Invest Partnership (TTIP) and the proposed International Services Agreement. - Negotiate additional bilateral investment treaties with major markets around the globe. - Modernize U.S. export controls to enhance national security and competitiveness. - Boost business and leisure travel and the jobs it sustains by improving the visa process and expanding the Visa Waiver program. - Renew the Generalized System of Preferences and the Africa Growth and Opportunity Act. - Normalize relations with Cuba by removal of trade and financial restrictions. - Approval of nominees to the Export Import Bank of the U.S.
+- Negotiate additional bilateral investment treaties with major markets around the globe and complete ongoing Bilateral Investment Treaty (BIT) negotiations with China and India. - Modernize U.S. export controls to enhance national security and competitiveness. - Boost business and leisure travel and the jobs it sustains by improving the visa process and expanding the Visa Waiver program. - Continue the process of normalizing relations with Cuba by removal of remaining trade and financial restrictions. - Approve nominees to the Export-Import Bank of the United States to give the board the quorum it needs to approve transactions over \$10 million.